SymbolicML/DynamicQuantities.jl/README.md

 ## Units

-Despite the name, DynamicUnits does not actually work with units.
+Despite the name, DynamicQuantities does not actually work with units.
 Instead, it works with *dimensions*.
-You can use Unitful to parse units, and use the DynamicUnits->Unitful extension for conversion:
+You can use Unitful to parse units, and use the DynamicQuantities->Unitful extension for conversion:

 ```julia
 julia> using Unitful: Unitful, @u_str